 Why Have Cracked and Missing Grout Fixed Quickly?

 Cracks signify small openings where moisture can get into the cracks and underneath the tile.
-If there are missing sections of grout, the problem with moisture can be more noticeable.
-Eventually, you will start to notice problems with mold and mildew on the tiles and grout.
+If there are missing grout sections, the moisture problem can be more noticeable.
+Eventually, you will start noticing mold and mildew problems on the tiles and grout.

 In addition, the moisture will cause other sections of tiles to come loose and the grout to crack.
-Furthermore, the longer moisture remains present under the tiles, it can also damage subflooring and sub-walls and lead to bigger and costlier repairs later.
+Furthermore, the longer moisture remains under the tiles, the more it can damage subflooring and sub-walls and lead to bigger and costlier repairs later.

 Why Hire a Professional to Repair Cracked and Missing Grout?

 It might seem like it would be easy to fill in cracks and replace missing grout with new grout.
 However, this is not the proper way to make this type of repair.
-Instead, it is a temporary “patch-job” that will help for a little bit but, eventually, fail.
+Instead, it is a temporary “patch job” that will help a little bit but eventually fail.

-The proper way to repair cracked and missing grout is to remove all of the grout from in between all of the tiles.
+The proper way to repair cracked and missing grout is to remove all of the grout from between the tiles.
 This is a rather time-consuming and tedious process.
-The reason all the grout needs to be removed is that it is better to have it all replaced at the same time.
+All the grout needs to be removed because it is better to have it all replaced at the same time.

 When replacing the grout, special tools are required, which you may not have.
-For these reasons, it is often easier to hire a professional to do the work, like your local plumber.
+For these reasons, hiring a professional to do the work is often easier like your local plumber.